dmaciejewski1/CloneEngine/README.md

 ### Summary:
   - Cast one or multiple tables (from a Postgres source) as comparable Oracle Tables (or rebuild existing ones).
-Cloning Operations are run in-memory, and can be configured to be run asynchronously or synchronously.
+Cloning Operations are run in-memory, and can be configured to run either asynchronously or synchronously.

 ### Usage:
-  - This module is purposed to clone SMALLER data tables from within a Postgres database environment into an Oracle database environment.
+  - This module is purposed to clone data tables from within a Postgres database environment into an Oracle database environment.
 The process used does not write to file, but rather stores entire tables in memory while offloading the data into Oracle.
 Size your cloning operations accordingly.